Move the Body Quiet the Mind

 Tai Chi Qigong Mind Body Movement

-Tuesdays from 9:30am to 10:30am
+Tuesdays from 9:30am to 10:30am (NO CLASS MAY 5, 2026)

 Improve strength, balance, coordination, focus, breathwork and relaxation, all while exploring different movements from Tai Chi and Qigong.
 This is an ongoing weekly program.
 You can join us any week or every week.
 No special equipment or experience required — just wear comfortable clothing and shoes suitable for movement.
 Led in a friendly, supportive environment, this program is suitable for all ages and fitness levels.